 Background and perspective

-SECURE 2.0 gives plan sponsors the choice to increase the catch-up contribution limit for participants ages 60-63 at the end of the calendar year to the greater of $10,000 or 150% of the then-current catch-up limit.
+SECURE 2.0 gives plan sponsors the choice to increase the catch-up contribution limit for participants who are ages 60 to 63 at the end of the calendar year to the greater of $10,000 or 150% of the then-current catch-up limit.
 These amounts will be indexed for inflation after December 31, 2025.
-Once the participant reaches age 64, the standard catch-up limits apply.

 Background and perspective